dhruvmanila/dotfiles/NOTES.md

 This is not going to be useful as most things will be in lua but just keeping it here.

+ShaDa (Shared Data) is like viminfo for neovim to persist data across sessions.

 ### Options | Variables | Mappings

 * Global: `vim.api.nvim_{set|get}_option()`